-- Why, in Six Words: Ask each member to share why they chose your school or major (in just six words!).
+- Why (in 6 Words): Ask each member to share why they chose your school or major (in just six words!).

-- Provide info about National NSSLHA and ASHA resources (Learning Modules, ASHA Practice Portal, and ASHA journals).
+- Review National NSSLHA and ASHA resources (Recorded National NSSLHA Virtual Events, ASHA Practice Portal, and ASHA journals)

-- Hold a video conference call with National NSSLHA's National Advisor or one of our Executive or Regional Council members.
+- Hold a video conference call with NSSLHA's National Advisor or one of our Executive Council members

-- Plan to attend the ASHA Convention (or other local/state-level conventions).
+- Attend the ASHA Convention and/or other local/state-level conferences

 Chapter Membership Recruitment and Retention